Please note that differences in number of speakers per session is due to the use of various session formats (roundtable, panel, interviews, etc.)

 European cities regularly present an Ecological Footprint far exceeding their territory, which is due to the concentration of population and economic activities.
 It is these same features that lead to relatively low individual footprints in comparison to rural areas.
 This potential of ecological efficiency needs to be unwrapped and managed in order to mainstream sustainable development.
 However, this is a task of considerable size and complexity, requiring a highly integrated approach by local and regional authorities.
 Despite the fact that various EU policies and strategies (e.g. the EU Regional and Cohesion Policy, the EU Territorial Agenda, the Leipzig Charter on Sustainable Cities and the EU Thematic Strategy on the Urban Environment) call upon cities and regions to use an integrated approach as a key response where traditional planning approaches appear insufficient to tackle the challenge, few local and subregional authorities have established a sufficient amount of integrated management structures, In addition, cities are suggested to following an integrated and cyclical management approach to adhere to the Aalborg Commitments.

-Participants to the session:
+Participants to the session will:

 Methodology